- Genius Essays

 Have you ever wondered why you tend to get more perspective or direction while you are recovering from an illness?
 Or when you choose to retreat?

-While we may choose to relish in the supposed mystery of this, it's science.
+While we may choose to relish in the supposed mystery of this, it is science.
 When your body is at rest and your mind is centered, you come into a state of being.
 Such that you experience a level of connection that transcends the limits of your physical environment.
 Your soul becomes awakened to the reality of your Spirit and you can engage from a state of consciousness —not bogged down by the cares and distractions around you.

 You would often find that when you are under stress or crippled by overwhelm, it becomes difficult to pull out the recesses of your brilliance to navigate situations.
 It is at this state we experience diverse tip-of-the-tongue moments.
 Where you are aware of a possibility but unable to pull it out of your subconscious.
 It's like seeing the contents of your mind in a doctor’s handwriting.
 You know it's meaningful but you can't seem to make sense of it.